nickav2004/neural-network/README.md

 - Finish the back propagation Method

-    - Implement a way to find the Gradient vector of the cost function
+    - Implement a way to find the Gradient of the cost function for layer
+    - Calculate the Gradient for each layer
-    - Update the Weights
+    - Using the Gradient vector Update the Weights

 - Implement the training method
+    - Implement the epoches
+    - Shuffle the Data